adosikas/synth_mapping_helper/README.md

     * Position in editor grid coordinates (+x=right, +y=up)
     * Time in measures (starting from start of selection)
     * Angles in degrees (positive=counterclockwise)
-    * Notes/Rails seperated by color and as `n x 3` numpy-arrays
+    * Notes/Rails seperated by color and as `n x 3` numpy-arrays (x, y, time)
+    * Walls as `1 x 5` numpy-arrays (x, y, time, type, rotation)
+    * Walls positions are adjusted to match their rotation center

 ### Maybe
 * GUI
-* Smoothing
 * Momentum analysis
+* Automatic smoothing

 ## How to Install and use